danafholmes/spectacles-docker/README.md

     *   **RUN pip install** installs the requirements specified in our files.

     *   **CMD** specifies a default command to run when the container starts up.
-In this case, we are telling docker that when the container runs, it should run a sh shell, and in that shell, run the spectacles test from earlier.
+In this case, we are just specifying a test connection command.
+We'll call the Docker image and use a bash entry point to run the command we want when we run this image as part of the Cloud Build process.

         This command should look familiar from earlier, however you’ll notice we’re passing API credentials with flags rather than from a yaml file.
 The --verbose flag is also specified to get more information back in case the build fails - for example API response codes etc.